ediomoeffiong/book-buddy/QUICKSTART.md

    ```
 3. Restart the application

+### External Search Results Caching
+- Search results are cached for 5 minutes to minimize API rate limits
+- Cache is stored in memory; restarting the app clears the cache
+- Each unique search query is cached independently

 ### JWT Token Expired
 Tokens expire after 24 hours.
 Simply login again to get a new token.